malsubrata/woo-wallet/readme.txt

 - From the backend, the admin can view the transaction history.
 - Customers receive notification emails for every wallet transaction.
 - The admin can adjust the wallet amount of any customer from the backend.
+- Shortcode `woo_wallet` which will display user wallet page.
 - Convert WooCommerce coupon into cashback.
 - Support WordPress Multisite Network
 - Supports multiple languages translations.